Here’s a story about God and the Celts that’s been passed down by word-of-mouth for centuries.

 The Celtic Cross

 I have tattooed on my left forearm a celtic cross.
+I also wear a celtic cross necklace most of the time.
 A celtic cross is different from all other crosses.
 For example, the “crucifix cross” portrays Jesus as still hanging on the cross; He is not hanging there anymore.
 He has ascended into the heavenlies.
 Other types of crosses are plain and unembellished.
 In contrast, my celtic cross symbolically portrays a number of my celtic beliefs.

 The two arms of the cross joined to the top of the cross speak to me of the tri-une nature of God and that I am a trinity, too: spirit, soul, and body—three yet one, one yet three.
 The bottom of the cross reminds me that I am a created being, “below” God, yet having a vertical relationship with my Creator through Jesus.
 The horizontal bar reminds me of the integrative relationship I have with all other people and creatures of God’s vast creation.
 He is the Creator; we are the created ones.